I’m fascinated by form and function – and how tech, design and content combine to deliver the best of both to the end user.

 I joined OWA in 2009 as a systems developer.
 Since then, the tech industry has moved forward so rapidly, the way we design and build things has changed a great deal too.
 From the tools and the code itself to the user interfaces and the devices we cover, constant evolution has become the new norm.

-As product consultant, I work closely with the internal team, our clients and their users, leading projects through to successful completion.
+As product manager, I work closely with the internal team, our clients and their users, leading projects through to successful completion.
 I specialise in PHP and platform implementation but also like to get involved in front end development to keep my visual eye trained and tested.

 IT runs in the family so it was no surprise that I ended up studying it to degree level.